 Knowing the risk is just the first step.
 We found that 37% of open source developers don’t implement any sort of security testing in the pipeline, and that 54% of developers don’t do any Docker image security testing.
 Furthermore, the median time from when a vulnerability was added to an open source package until it was fixed was over two years.

-Our recommendation: look for talks about mitigation and adaptation strategies throughout the software lifecycle, such as this one from Dynatrace’s Michael Villiger, or, conversely, this one from Pivotal’s Mirah Gary.
+Our recommendation: look for talks about mitigation and adaptation strategies throughout the software lifecycle, such as this one from Dynatrace’s Michael Villiger, or, conversely, this one from VMware’s Mirah Gary.

 Power: Increasingly, the buck stops with developers